-When you’re about to roll out a new software product, you may be considering conducting a beta test.
+When you’re about to roll out a new software product in 2025, you may be considering conducting a beta test.

-A beta test can provide valuable insights and feedback on your software product before its official release.
+A beta test can provide valuable insights and feedback on your software product before its official release, helping you refine features and ensure optimal performance before you launch to the wider market.

-However, since your software still hasn’t been released to the general public, it is important to make sure your beta testers don’t disclose any sensitive information about your product.
+However, since your software hasn’t yet been released publicly, it is essential to ensure that your beta testers don’t disclose any sensitive information about your product.

 This is where a Beta Participation Agreement can help!